Convergence analysis of equilibrium methods for inverse problems: Introduction

-where $\al > 0$ is a tuning parameter and $\grad \colon \X \to \X$ is a potentially learned regularization operator.
-If $\grad = \nabla \reg$ is of gradient form, then equation~\eqref{eq:equilibrium} characterizes critical points of $\norm{\Ao (\cdot ) - \datadelta}^2/2 + \alpha \reg$.
-However, in this paper we are interested in the more general case where $\grad$ is not necessarily of gradient form.
-Equation \eqref{eq:equilibrium} can equivalently be written in either of the fixed point forms
+If $\Ro = \nabla \reg$ is of gradient form, the INV equation~\eqref{eq:INV} characterizes critical points of the generalized Tikhonov functional $\tik_{\al}(\cdot, \data)$ defined in \eqref{eq:tikhonov}.
+However, in this paper, we are interested in the more general case where $\Ro$ is not necessarily of gradient form.